biolab/orange-web2/public/blog/2019-06-bled-econference/2019-06-28-bled-econference.md

 ---
-author="Ajda Pretnar"
+author: "Ajda Pretnar"
-date= '2019-06-28'
+date: '2019-06-28'
-draft= false
+draft: false
-title="Orange at 32nd Bled eConference"
+title: "Orange at 32nd Bled eConference"
-type="blog"
+type: "blog"
-thumbImage = "/blog_img/2019/2019-06-28_bled-small.png"
+thumbImage: "/blog_img/2019/2019-06-28_bled-small.png"
-frontPageImage = "/blog_img/2019/2019-06-28_bled-small.png"
+frontPageImage: "/blog_img/2019/2019-06-28_bled-small.png"
-blog=["workshop", "education", "data science"] shortExcerpt = "We held a short workshop for the participants of the 32nd Bled eConference."
+blog: ["workshop", "education", "data science"]
+shortExcerpt: "We held a short workshop for the participants of the 32nd Bled eConference."

-longExcerpt = "We held a short workshop covering the basics of Data Science for the participants of the 32nd Bled eConference.
+longExcerpt: "We held a short workshop covering the basics of Data Science for the participants of the 32nd Bled eConference.
 We focused on predictive modeling and explorations of predictions."
 ---

 At the invitation of dr. Mirjana Kljajić, we participated in the [32nd Bled eConference](http://bledconference.org/index.php/about/).
 The conference is one of the most important in the region on trends and technologies for electronic communication and this year a short workshop on Data Science with Orange was included in its programme.